BitcoinDesign/Guide/submit-header-design.md

    height = 476
 %}

-You can upload a custom image for mobile, plus there is one extra option.
-You can choose the order of the two banner halves.
+You can upload a custom image for mobile.
+Plus there is one extra option, you can choose the order of the two banner halves.

 </div>